Image Credit: Miriam Doerr Martin Frommherz / Shutterstock.com

 The concept of using music as a tool for healing purposes is an ancient concept.
 In fact, this practice can be traced back to the written works of Plato and his student, Aristotle.

-This form of music therapy emerged as a formal profession after World War I and World War II when the influence of community musicians at hospitals was realized as a positive influence for the veterans suffering from both physical and emotional trauma.
+This form of music therapy emerged as a formal profession after World War I and World War II when the influence of community musicians at hospitals was realized as a positive influence for veterans suffering from both physical and emotional trauma.

 The creativity of music therapy can assist clients in exploring their feelings and self-esteem issues.
-In forming personal attachment and associations between the individual and music, it becomes possible to educate about substance abuse and steer the individual towards developing skills in forming relations, self-expression, creative thinking, effective communication instead of isolation and denial.
+By forming personal attachment and associations between the individual and music, it becomes possible to educate about substance abuse and steer the individual towards developing skills in forming relations, self-expression, creative thinking, and effective communication instead of isolation and denial.

 Stress and anxiety management

 Individuals can be guided into learning how to recognize feelings and behaviors associated with stress.
 Music therapy can be used to induce relaxation stimuli so that stress is dealt with in positive and appropriate ways.

 Music therapy can help alleviate fear and anxiety whilst encouraging relaxation to help those suffering from insomnia.
 The therapy can also provide an outlet for non-threatening self-expression by inducing a feeling of safety and comfort for the person.

 Music therapy interventions can be categorized as active or receptive; however, a combination of the two is most common in an effective therapy session.
 These sessions can either be conducted with a group or individually, depending on the needs of each person.

 Active music therapy will involve the patient actively a person is making music by singing, playing instruments, or composing music.
 Comparatively, receptive music therapy is when a person listens to or responds to music in approaches that include dance or the analysis of lyrics.